cacheflowe/Rob.Vox/README.md

 Requires [ChucK](http://chuck.cs.princeton.edu/) to run.

-Can turn your voice into robot vocals.
+Can turn your voice into robot vocals using pitch shift, delay, and reverb.

-There are 3 blocks of code you'll likely want to edit to enable your own MIDI device and to customize your own presets:
+There are 2 blocks of code you'll likely want to edit to enable your own MIDI device and to customize your own presets:

 #### MIDI Devices ####